Tranmere Rovers F.C.: Managers

-By the start of the 2020–21 season, the club had employed 30 managers.
+By the start of the 2024–25 season, the club had employed 40 managers.
 The first man to hold this position was Bert Cooke, appointed in 1912.
-He oversaw the club's entry into the Football League and remained in charge for 23 years, the longest spell of any manager at the club.
+He oversaw the club's entry into the Football League, and remained in charge for 23 years, the longest spell of any manager at the club.
 Major changes were not seen until businessman Dave Russell took over in 1961.
 His introductions included the team's current all-white kit and regularly arranged floodlit home fixtures on Friday evenings rather than the usual Saturday afternoon.
 Rock band and Tranmere fans Half Man Half Biscuit described the practice in their song "Friday Night And The Gates Are Low".

 Tranmere's most successful period came at the end of the twentieth century.
-John King returned for his third spell at the club in 1987, having previously both played and managed the team.
-He led them to a victory in the League Trophy, and from the bottom of the Fourth Division to reach the play-offs for promotion to the Premier League on three occasions.
-Success continued under King's replacement, John Aldridge, including an appearance in the 2000 Football League Cup Final.
+John King returned for his third spell at the club in 1987, having previously both played for and managed the team.
+He led them to a victory in the League Trophy, and from the bottom of the Fourth Division to, on three occasions, reach the semi-finals in play-offs that had as their prize a promotion to the Premier League.
+Under King's replacement, John Aldridge, Tranmere appeared in the 2000 Football League Cup final.
 From 2009, they were managed by former club physiotherapist, Les Parry, until he was sacked on 4 March 2012, and replaced by Ronnie Moore.
-In February 2014 it was reported that Moore was under investigation by The Football Association, for breaching its rules against betting on competitions in which his club were involved.
-Three days later, he was suspended, and after admitting the FA's charges he was sacked on 9 April 2014.
+In February 2014, media reports suggested Moore was under investigation by The Football Association, for breaching its rules against betting on competitions in which his club were involved.
+Three days later, Tranmere suspended Moore, and then sacked him on 9 April 2014, after he conceded that the FA's charges were valid.